confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 ### Is there a shortcut to pass environment variables once instead providing them every time I deploy?
 Yes, after your first deploy you can find all of them under your .env file.
 Be sure to export those before your next deploy.

+### I am hitting this "Error: error reading Kafka Topic: 401 API-key based authentication failed.: API-key based authentication failed." error while rotating my keys.
+How can I fix this?
+Kindly check if this is a key propagation issue and if the enough time has passed after creation.
+Check if all permissions, ACLs, etc are correctly set.
+If everything looks in place then most probably the revoked API values were cached in the credentials section of the terraform resource confluent_kafka_topic.
+A `terraform apply -refresh=false` under `/infrastructure` directory should correct the issue.

 ## Next Steps - Improving the Results